 - Learn from faculty who possess high degrees in their fields, who have relevant and valuable real-world experience and who make an effort to know you personally.

 - Enjoy our small class sizes and supportive campus community.

 - Graduate with internship experience that makes you competitive in the job market.

-- Take advantage of opportunities to study in both Nashville and Los Angeles.
+- Take advantage of an optional opportunity to conclude your degree program at a film school in Los Angeles.